 Public Safety personnel at FIT are given classroom and on-site training once a year.
-This includes training on security awareness, understanding the role of the security supervisor, emergency situations, campus community relations, sexual harassment at the workplace, being a Safe Zone ally, sexual assault prevention and education, the legal power of limitations, and report writing.
+This includes training on security awareness, understanding the role of the security supervisor, emergency situations, campus community relations, sexual harassment at the workplace, being a Safe Zone ally, sexual assault prevention and education, legal powers and limitations, and report writing.